Another victim of our ailing economy, Cooking Accomplished is closing their doors at the end of May.

 “Butter blends” You know, that never even occurred to me as a cost-saving measure.
 I was at OCI the other day, and they had a nice basket of bread with some sort of butter spread.
 My companion and I kept saying, “It doesn’t taste like butter, but it doesn’t taste like anything else either.”

-The new Ristretto Roasters which is being designed by the innovative Holtst Architecture firm, is more than twice the size of the current NE 42nd location.
+The new branch is more than three times the size of the current NE 42nd location.
 In addition to more seating, this will allow space for a coffee lab.
 Owner Din Johnson is importing granite cupping tables from Brazil, and will have a sample roaster and espresso machine for training and public cuppings.
-With the increased room will come more single-origin espressos and additions to their library of beans available for purchase.
+With the increased room will come more single-origin espresso and additions to their library of beans available for purchase.
+There will be a lounge with a variety of seating in the front, and a cupping area in the back.

-Look for both Lincoln Restaurant and Ristretto Roasters to open early to mid summer.
+Look for the new Ristretto Roasters to open early to mid summer.

 Last year he was told he had advanced oral cancer, and that unless he had his tongue cut out, he would be dead within a few months.